Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Configuring CPU and I/O modules within the project.

-- Understanding device addressing schemes and module layouts.
+- Understanding device addressing and module layouts.

-- Verifying configuration consistency before going online.
+- Verifying configuration consistency before establishing an online connection.

 Communication Setup and Online Connection